Power Up Your Data Analysis with Microsoft Power BI Training Courses

 Not at all!
 In fact, Power BI is designed to be self-service so that you don’t need to know how to code.
 It’s visual, and quite intuitive once you get the hang of it.

-This doesn’t mean you can’t code in Power BI, (there’s a lot of stuff you can do in there if you like to tinker), but you really don’t need to know any coding at all.
+This doesn’t mean you can’t code, (there’s a lot of stuff you can do in there if you like to tinker), but you really don’t need to know any coding at all.

 Your learning doesn’t stop once you’ve finished your course.